Julioxfiles/SelfContainedAPI/README.md

 # SelfContainedAPI

 This one simple PHP source file implements three sub-systems often deployed in separate PHP frameworks that can occuply hundreds (even thousands) of files.
 This simplicity enables making an easier inventory of vulnerabilities.
-Since this code does not call any external code, you can need only the minimum to preserve the simplicity.
+Since this code does not call any external code, you need only the minimum to preserve the simplicity.

 1. A pop-up javascript modal dialog that can present the column-value of a table record for editing, save it to the database (via an API call to this same page), and update the DOM with the edited value.